-House: Yallingup house, Series 9 Does this house look lived in?
-No, of course it doesn’t - that is because it has been expertly styled and staged by the Selling Houses Australia team.
-Home staging or styling is big in the US of A, and is beginning to catch on here.
-It’s all about making a property as appealing as possible to potential buyers, and getting it sold for the best possible price.
+Does this house look lived in?
+No, of course it doesn’t - that is because it has been expertly staged by a home styling professional.
+Dressing a house for sale is all about making a property as appealing as possible to potential buyers, and getting it sold for the best possible price.

 Get the look: You can declutter and style yourself, but you are unlikely to match what a professional home stager and/or stylist can achieve.
 They will bring in furniture and accessories, typically for a fixed timeframe.

 Costs vary according to the size of your home, with a four-bedroom home costing in the region of $4k.
-That may sound expensive, but do the maths (10%+) and you can begin to see why so many reno pros swear by it.
+That may sound expensive, but when you do the maths you can see why so many reno pros swear by it.

-Get the look: Besides a lick of paint, all you need to do is to get down to your local nursery and get your hands dirty.
-Look to plant indigenous waterwise, and low maintenance, species like the kangaroo paw used here or succulents.
-You can also install a modular vertical gardens to make use of a bare wall.
-This project is definitely budget friendly, and could be done with a few hundred bucks.
+Get the look: If your lawn is looking a bit patchy, laying new turf is a smart investment.
+For the rest, all you need to do is to get down to your local nursery and get your hands dirty.
+Look to plant indigenous waterwise, and low maintenance, species like kangaroo paw or succulents.
+You can also install modular vertical gardens to make use of a bare wall.
+This kind of project is definitely budget friendly and could be done with only a few hundred bucks.

 Get the look: An interior designer or professional stylist can help you nail this look.
 They could charge anywhere from $60 to $150 or more per hour or a fixed fee for a 2.5 hour session.
 Many offer a free initial consultation, so you can see if you click before you hire them.

-Don’t underestimate flooring when it comes to giving a property a much needed cosmetic overhaul.
+Don’t underestimate flooring when it comes to giving a property a much-needed cosmetic overhaul.
 It could be what takes a space from ok to outstanding.
-This kitchen was given a makeover that included new cabinetry, appliances and some very practical laminate flooring.
+While nothing beats genuine hardwood, home experts agree laminate flooring will increase a home’s value over wall-to-wall carpeting.

-Get the look: This is Tarkett laminate flooring in Old World Walnut which Bunnings currently has priced at $52.55 per square metre.
+Get the look: Bunnings stocks a wide range of laminate flooring, currently starting from as low as $29.10 per square metre.
 You could spend more on solid timber but you are unlikely to get a return on this extra cost.

 Get the look: If you have standard window sizes you can get blinds off the shelf from retailers like Bunnings or IKEA.
 Roller blinds and aluminium venetians are the cheapest (from $89), while you can expect to pay more for genuine timber venetians (from $210) and shutters or insulating honeycomb cellular versions (from $199).